surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 13.12.0-dev.4 =
+= 13.12.0-b.1 =

 (2022/12/02) Added support for user profile images from the Ultimate Member plugin.
+Added the Schema embed URL for self-hosted videos added from the WordPress video shortcode.
 Added new inline variable for custom fields %%cf_{name}%%.

 = 13.11.0 =